mobius-looper/mobius3/Mobius/Source/midi/AAAReadme.txt

 The new MidiEvent is designed for the new MidiTracks.
 It wraps a juce::MidiMessage and adds additional state.
 It may be pooled.

+Synchronization related code has been moved to $root/sync

 ----------